-Gregory M. Kapfhammer is an Associate Professor in and Chair of the Department of Computer Science at Allegheny College.
-He earned his PhD from the Department of Computer Science at the University of Pittsburgh; his PhD dissertation research was supervised by Mary Lou Soffa.
+Gregory M. Kapfhammer is an Associate Professor in the Department of Computer Science at Allegheny College.
+He earned his PhD from the Department of Computer Science at the University of Pittsburgh, writing a PhD dissertation that was supervised by Mary Lou Soffa and published as (Kapfhammer2007d) .
 Kapfhammer also earned a BSc in Computer Science from Allegheny College and a MSc in Computer Science from the University of Pittsburgh.
 Kapfhammer was previously a short-term visitor in the Department of Computer Science at the University of Virginia, the Institute of Applied Information Processing at the University of Ulm, and the Department of Computer Science at the University of Sheffield.
-In the past, Gregory Kapfhammer was a research associate at Cigital, a software company that was acquired by Synopsys.
+In a prior position, Gregory Kapfhammer was a research associate at Cigital, a software company that was acquired by Synopsys.

-The paper (Kapfhammer2003) was selected to receive the ACM SIGSOFT Distinguished Paper Award at the 2003 ACM SIGSOFT Foundations of Software Engineering Conference (ESEC/FSE 2003).
-Gregory Kapfhammer's paper (Conrad2010a) was also recognized as the best paper in the Search-Based Software Engineering Track of the 2010 ACM SIGEVO Genetic and Evolutionary Computation Conference (GECCO 2010).
-Additionally, Kapfhammer's presentation for (Kapfhammer2016) won the best presentation award at the 2016 International Workshop on Search-Based Software Testing.
-He frequently serves the research community as a reviewer for conferences and journals, technical program committee member, program co-chair for workshops and conferences, workshop co-chair and program co-chair, and review panelist at the U.S. National Science Foundation.
+Gregory Kapfhammer collaboratively publishes papers, such as (Walsh2017) , (Alsharif2018) , and (McMinn2019) , at venues like the International Symposium on Software Testing and Analysis, the International Conference on Software Testing, Verification and Validation, and Transactions on Software Engineering, respectively.
+Kapfhammer's paper (Kapfhammer2003) received the ACM SIGSOFT Distinguished Paper Award at the ACM SIGSOFT Foundations of Software Engineering Conference (ESEC/FSE 2003).
+Gregory Kapfhammer's paper (Conrad2010a) was also recognized as the best paper in the Search-Based Software Engineering Track of the ACM SIGEVO Genetic and Evolutionary Computation Conference (GECCO 2010).
+Kapfhammer's presentation for (Kapfhammer2016) won the best presentation award at the 9th International Workshop on Search-Based Software Testing (SBST 2016).
+Finally, Kapfhammer's paper (Althomali2019) , published at the 12th International International Conference on Software Testing, Verification and Validation (ICST 2019), won the Distinguished Paper Award from the IEEE Technical Council on Software Engineering.

 As an outworking of his Christian faith, Gregory Kapfhammer's endeavors are guided by the following professional principles: